vinceskahan/v5wiki/v5-upgrade.md

 2. You do not want to do Step 2, _Provision a new station_, because you will be simply reusing your old station data in `/home/weewx`.
-However, you do need to upgrade your old documentation, examples, and daemon utility files to the V5 versions.
+However, you do need to upgrade your old examples and daemon utility files to the V5 versions.

         weectl station upgrade --config=/home/weewx/weewx.conf